Iecava Municipality

 Iecava Municipality (Iecavas novads) is a former municipality in the historical region of Semigallia, and the Zemgale Planning Region in Latvia.
-The municipality was formed 2003 by a reorganization of Iecava Parish, the administrative centre being Iecava.
-The municipality consisted of the following villages: Audrupi, Dimzukalns, Dzelzāmurs, Dzimtmisa, Iecava, Rosme, Zālīte, Zorģi.
+The municipality was formed 2003 by a reorganization of Iecava Parish.
+The administrative centre was Iecava.
+The municipality consisted of the following settlements: Audrupi, Dimzukalns, Dzelzāmurs, Dzimtmisa, Iecava, Rosme, Vanči, Zālīte, Ziemeļi, Zorģi.
 The population in 2020 was 8,353.

 On 1 July 2021, Iecava Municipality ceased to exist and its territory was merged with Bauska Municipality as Iecava Parish.

 History

 Iecava was first mentioned in 1492, when the Master of the Livonian Order, Johann Freytag von Loringhoven, issued a document regarding the duties of peasants from Iecava and Mežotne regarding the local estate.

 There is earlier proof of inhabitants of Semigallia settling the area.
 Today, in the center of Iecava, there was a camp, in which there have been found many items even from the Stone Age such as war hammers and work hammers.
 Two early tombs of the Iron Age were also explored.

 In the 14th century Iecava was subordinated into the Livonian Order.
 From mid 16th century to end of 18th century the town was part of the Duchy of Courland.
 In 1567, with the order of the Duke of Courland, a separate Iecava-Lambarte congregation was founded, for which the Lutheran Church began to be built in 1641.
 During the Duchy of Courland in 1652.-1845.
 Iecava became a local industrial center with copper, tar, lime, brick and coal kilns, dolomite quarries, paper mills, flax and monochrome weave weaver, and stud workshops.
 Cannons (two of them are displayed in the center of Iecava), cannon balls, ship nails, and boilers were produced.

 After adding Courland to Russian Empire, Iecava became a crown manor.
 In 1795, the estate was acquired by Count Peter von der Paul, to whom the Russian Empress Catherine II donated the previously rented Lieliecava manor, and came to Paul's "eternal ownership".
 Count Paul's reign brought Iecava a lively boom - at the end of the 18th century Iecava castle was built, 1795-1890. created an English-style landscape park of 17.2 hectares with a large variety of native tree species and exotic species.

 During the Napoleon's invasion of Russia in 1812, significant fights took place in Iecava.
 During the French invasion, Colonel de Tolly, the brother of the famous Russian officer Michael Barclay de Tolly, died here.
 Legends say that several bullets fired during the campaign have left marks still visible on the walls of Iecava Church.
 On July 7, 1812, the Battle of Iecava took place, where the French army, led by generals von Grawert and Kleist von Nollendorf, defeated Russian troops.